--------------------------------

 Picture CAPTCHAs

 A CAPTCHA image can be quite troublesome when it doesn’t look like there’s a clear answer.
-A great example is a picture where you have to select all the grids with traffic lights, even though the light is split between two grids.
+Example: a picture where you have to select all the grids with traffic lights, even though the light is split between two grids.

 Luckily, you can always hit the refresh button to get another image with zero consequences.
 Or, you could try the audio CAPTCHA.